Slip & Fall Attorneys in Washington & Idaho

 Did poor or broken lighting contribute to the accident?

-There is a three-year statute of limitations for Slip & Fall accidents in Washington State.
+There is a three-year statute of limitations for Slip & Fall accidents in Washington and Idaho.
 If you do not file your claim within three years, you may be barred from ever filing suit.
 Our skilled staff of Seattle Personal Injury lawyers can help you file the important initial claims that get your legal claim started and then will work with you to try and get you the maximum recovery allowed by law.
 Contact Perez & Perez Law PLLC today for your free consultation.